US sending advanced rocket systems, other aid to Ukraine

 WASHINGTON (AP) — The United States will send another $450 million in military aid to Ukraine, including some additional medium-range rocket systems, to help push back Russian progress in the war, officials announced Thursday.

 The latest package includes four High Mobility Artillery Rocket Systems, or HIMARS, which will double the number they have now.
-The first four HIMARS that the U.S. previously sent have already gone into Ukraine and are in the hand of troops there.
+All four were prepositioned in Europe, and training on those systems has already begun with the Ukrainian troops who will use them, said Marine Corps Lt.
+Col. Anton Semelroth, a Pentagon spokesman.
+The first four HIMARS that the U.S. previously sent have already gone to the battlefield in Ukraine and are in the hands of troops there.

 According to the Pentagon, the aid also includes 18 tactical vehicles that are used to tow howitzers, so the weapons can be moved around the battlefield, as well as 18 coastal and riverine patrol boats, thousands of machine guns, grenade launchers and rounds of ammunition, and some other equipment and spare parts.